stevorackovic/FacialAnimation/README.md

  https://ieeexplore.ieee.org/abstract/document/9616061

- This paper clusters the blendashape face into a semantically meaningful segments, allowing for a distributed approach to solving the inverse rig problem.
+ This paper clusters the blendshape face into semantically meaningful segments, allowing for a distributed approach to solving the inverse rig problem.

  ```bibtex
  @inproceedings{rackovic2021clustering,